 Our corporation-base option is available below:

 We typically recommend using the limited liability option.
 It has less red tape and is generally easier to operate plus gives some added tax flexibility.

 Money Back Guarantee

 We offer a 100% refund if you are not happy with your purchase.
-Send an e-mail to email@example.com requesting your money back.
+Send us an email requesting your money back.

 What Tax Returns are Required For a New Small Business Corporation: We mentioned some additional filing requirements above, check them out here.